 Company Information: This website (www.investico.com) is operated by Faraz Financial Services (PTY) Limited, a South African investment firm, authorized and regulated by the Financial Sector Conduct Authority of South Africa with Financial Service Provider (FSP) license number 45518 to provide intermediary service.
-Faraz Financial Services (PTY) Limited is located at registered office is at 31 First Avenue East, Parktown North, Unit 9, 2193 Gauteng, Johannesburg, South Africa.
+Faraz Financial Services (PTY) Limited is located at registered office is at Unit 9, 31 First Avenue East, Parktown North, Johannesburg, Gauteng, 2193.

 Faraz Financial Services (PTY) Limited owns and operates the “Investico” brand.